 Catania Sicily, Italy Travel Guide

 Found mainly in the country surrounding Catania, especially on the slopes of Mount Etna.
-Agriturismi offer a non-urban charm, often with homemade local food, pools, and opportunities to experience Sicilian farm life.
+Agriturismi offer a rural charm, often with homemade local food, pools, and opportunities to experience Sicilian farm life.
 This option best suits travelers with a car.

 Each area has a distinct character.